pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 ### Excluded Web Elements

-Add any CSS selectors that you want to exclude from the visual regression tests.
+You can add any CSS selectors that you want to exclude from the visual regression tests.

 ![Autopilot Configuration screen - Exclude certain types of updates from Autopilot.](../../../images/autopilot/autopilot-configuration-excluded-web-elements.png)